Tips to maintain mental health when you are locked in your home because of coronavirus

 I am very very very very very very bored.

 And I am not alone.
 In fact I have discovered that every part of one’s home life including our relationships can be questioned.
+(P.S.
+Here’s an incredible resource for those living in a sexless marriage!)
 Social distancing and being stuck at home has made a record number of couples file for a divorce in China.

 And honestly, I have seen inspiring stories of ordinary people doing amazing things like making masks for healthcare workers and I have seen the celebrity videos singing in their sweat pants.
 Actually, I have seen more hashtags and trends and stories and instagram posts and Facebook rants and online BFs (bitch fits) than I think I could ever manage to consume… and for what?

 But it made me really start to wonder if there is a better way, or something that I am missing in this time of being separated from the rest of Nashville, from the rest of Tennessee, from the rest of the country, and from the rest of the world.
 What in the world would seemingly make the world just stop…?

 As I really began to reflect on the separation, I really started to see how, for once, we are all–literally all of us everywhere–doing the same exact thing.
 We are all wanting this pandemic to be over.
 We all want the sickness to be eliminated.
 We all want our friends and family back in our lives and we all really want to return to the way that life used to be.
 But for this moment, for this day, for this hour, for this minute… we wait.

 So how do I survive social separation?
 How do I take this moment of self-care (and caring for others by not continuing the spread of COVID-19 in my community) and learn from it, move past it, and be better because of it?